lovell/sharp/docs/api-constructor.md

 Constructor factory to create an instance of `sharp`, to which further methods are chained.

-JPEG, PNG, WebP, AVIF or TIFF format image data can be streamed out from this object.
+JPEG, PNG, WebP, GIF, AVIF or TIFF format image data can be streamed out from this object.
 When using Stream based output, derived attributes are available from the `info` event.

 Non-critical problems encountered during processing are emitted as `warning` events.